stacyford/portfolio/docs/about/resume.md

 * Responsible for all documentation on assigned Agile team.
 * Write, revise, and update documentation aimed at both novice and experienced users.
-* Review work of other writers for clarity and adherence to style guide.
+* Review work of other writers for clarity and adherence to company style guide.
-* Write and review UI strings for inclusion in product.
+* Write and review UI strings.
-* Maintain release notes and change logs for EasyApache 4 release team.
+* Maintain release notes and change logs for EasyApache 4 Release Team.
 * Confirm APIs and scripts function as documented.
 * Review OpenAPI spec files written by developers for adherence to style guide.
 * Use Git to publish documentation and manage repositories.
 * Convert existing documentation into Markdown  and OpenAPI formats.
-* Technical knowledge: Git, Linux, GitLab, GitHub, HTML, beginner Perl.

 #### Genuent, Houston, TX
 **ERP IT Triage Support**, 9/2013 to 6/2014

 * Contracted to National Oilwell Varco.
 * Provided support for users in Movex ERP system.
-* Wrote user guides for performing basic tasks..
+* Wrote user guides for performing basic tasks.
 * Assisted with upgrade and moving users to new Movex software version.
 * Created, updated, and terminated users.
-.

 #### Shriners Hospitals for Children, Galveston, TX
 **Customer Support Specialist**, 1/2011 to 9/2013
 * Primary point of contact for computer assistance for users at Houston and Galveston hospitals.
 * Refined process for user access requests.
 * Performed regular audits to ensure user list was up-to-date.
 * Maintained regional Sharepoint site, set up and updated sites based on hospital needs, granted access to meet requests from users, and trained users on use.

 #### Insight Global, Houston, TX
 **GI-D Focal Point**, 3/2009 to 10/2009